 Send an email to email@example.com or use the form below.

 If you are curious about what it would look like to commission a new work or begin a consortium, please get in touch.
 This process is an open dialogue and very much in the spirit of collaboration.
 The process can be very flexible and tailored precisely to you and your program.

 "...Kevin is not only an already seasoned composer, but he is a marvelous conductor..."

 - Carter Pann, Composer, Pulitzer-Prize Finalist

 With a growing number of premieres in the United States and Europe, Kevin Poelking is an emerging American composer.
-His music has been performed by the Dallas Winds, multiple European groups, and ensembles at major American universities including Colorado State University, Oregon State University, The University of Akron, The University of Southern Mississippi, and Emory University in Atlanta.
+His music has been performed by the Dallas Winds, multiple European groups, and ensembles at major American universities including The University of Michigan, CU-Boulder, Virginia Tech, Colorado State University, Oregon State University, The University of Akron, The University of Southern Mississippi, and Emory University in Atlanta.
 He is a regularly commissioned composer in his home state of Colorado and beyond.